crazyguy1316/mega-man-x-retro-experiment-lab/README.md

 Zero is different from X. His design is primarily based on Mega Man X4, and in addition to the Zero Saber he is planned to have two normal weapons as well, both of which are still in development.

 The Zero Saber takes inspiration from the Zero series, with adjusted feel and combo behavior.
 Against bosses during invincibility frames, most moves can ignore reduced damage and still deal very high damage.
 Special moves now consume energy, but energy can be restored by landing normal attacks, and it will also recover slowly when he is not attacking.
-Zero will probably receive the most development effort of all characters, and we hope he can offer an experience that feels different from the original games.
+Zero will probably receive the most development effort of all characters, and I hope he can offer an experience that feels different from the original games.

 #### Abilities: